 However, you want to be especially careful.
 If you do not have enough income to support your credit card then you run the risk of missing payments and having high utilization.
 Both of those components can negatively impact your credit score.
 You want to take extra care of your credit if you get a credit card while you don’t have a source of income.

-How Can I Get a Credit Card with No Income?
+How Can I Get a Credit Card Without A Job?

+So, you know you can get a credit card regardless of employment status.
+But how do you go about it?
 You actually have some options when it comes to getting a credit card if you don’t have a job or source of income.
 You first want to see if you are pre-approved for any credit card with all your information.
-These pre-approval checks are usually a soft inquiry which does not affect your score.
+These pre-approval checks are usually a soft credit check that does not affect your score.
 Understanding how to list income when trying to get a credit card can be challenging.
+So, here’s what you need to know:

 The Credit Card Accountability Responsibility and Disclosure Act of 2009 state that card issuers are legally required to take the applicant’s ability to make payments into consideration before opening a new account.